timothysanders/cs-034-lab-12/README.md

   - Implement test and integrate the entire script

 ## 1. Objective
-By the end of this lab, you will:
+By the end of this lab, we have:
-- Deepen your understanding of the Set abstract data type (ADT)
+- Deepened our understanding of the Set abstract data type (ADT)
-- Design and implement a concrete Set class (using your choice of underlying structure)
+- Designed and implemented a concrete BST-based Set class
-- Apply that Set to solve a small real-world problem
+- Applied our BST-based Set to simulate the real-world Course Enrollment Manage System

 ## 2. Project Description
-Your team will build a Course Enrollment Manager that uses your Set implementation to track which students are enrolled in which courses, with no duplicate enrollments.
-You must:
+Our team has built a Course Enrollment Manager that uses our BST-based Set class to:
-- Implement a `Set` class supporting:
+- Enroll and Disenroll students for two different courses: course A, course B
     - `add(element)`
     - `remove(element)`
+- Track students enrolled for either course A or course B
     - `contains(element)`
+- Track students only in course A or course B
+  - `difference(otherSet)`
+- Track students in both courses
+    - `intersection(otherSet)`
+- Track all studnets across both course
    - `union(otherSet)`
-  - `intersection(otherSet)`
-  - `difference(otherSet)`
-- Use your `Set` to manage enrollment for two courses:
-  - Load each course’s roster from a CSV file of Student IDs
+- Manage Enrollment Roster to read from a CSV file
-  - Compute and display:
-    - Students in both courses
-    - Students are only in course A
-    - Students are only in course B
-    - All students across both courses
-- Provide a simple CLI or script that reads in two CSVs and prints the above.

-  - Course Roster Management (Write/Read) implemented in the class CourseEnrollment
   ```
     def write_roster(self, filename):
         with open(filename, 'w', newline='') as csvfile: